 For example, there are spring bulb plants that store nutrients in a bulb, then burst upon the scene in early springtime with a show of leaves, stems, and blooms.
 Daffodil flowers (Narcissus) are a well-known example.
 Other plants, such as dahlia flowers, differ in two ways from the spring bulbs:

 - Their plant part that holds nutrients underground is classified as a "tuber," which resembles a bulb.

-- Being from tropical countries, they need to be overwintered indoors.
+- Tubers are from tropical countries and they need to be overwintered indoors.
 They can then be brought back outdoors when warmer temperatures return; they do not bloom until summer.

-Still other herbaceous plants have "corms" to act as underground nutrition reservoirs.
-The enormous snake lily emerges from a corm in spring and famously proceeds to stink up the joint with its unusual flowers designed to attract bugs that feed on animal carcasses.
+Still, other herbaceous plants have "corms" to act as underground nutrition reservoirs.
+The enormous snake lily (Amorphophallus konjac) emerges from a corm in spring when its famously unpleasant smell begins to attract the type of bugs that feed on animal carcasses.

-Although gardeners may cringe at dignifying them with such a name, even some weeds are herbaceous perennials.
-An example is Japanese knotweed, which uses underground rhizomes to store its plant food.
-Eradicating such weeds typically requires more effort than getting rid of annual weeds.
+Even some weeds are known as herbaceous perennials.
+An example is Japanese knotweed (Polygonum cuspidatum), which uses underground rhizomes to store its plant food.
+Eradicating these persistent types of weeds typically requires more effort than getting rid of annual weeds.

 Herbaceous Plants in a Northern Winter Landscape

-That is why gardeners often struggle with the question, To cut, or not to cut?
-The basic answer is that, as long as disease is absent, it is perfectly acceptable to refrain from cutting down the plants until spring comes.
+If there is no evidence of disease, you can refrain from cutting down herbaceous plants until spring comes.
 In fact, leaving the above-ground vegetation may even afford a bit of insulation to help the plant survive winter.

-Here are some herbaceous perennials some gardeners choose not to cut back in fall, to take advantage of their display value in the winter landscape (and the specific reasons why):
+Here are some herbaceous perennials you may choose not to cut back in the fall so you can take advantage of their display and offerings in the winter landscape:

-- Maiden grass (the straw color its leaves assume in winter is pretty).
+- Maiden grass (Miscanthus; the straw color its leaves assume in winter is pretty)